| Introduction

 on those breeds.
 And it is always a complete failure - technically

+and morally.
 It's astonishing that BSL continues to spread even after studies

 have proven its fatal flaws.
 BSL is ruinously expensive to implement